stribis/javascript_wdd918/README.md

   3. We continued looking into DOM manipulation this time looking into creating new elements and changing the content of existing elements with: `document.createElement()`, `element.appendChild()` & `element.innerHTML = ''`
 * :hammer_and_wrench: Exercises
   1. Click event Exercise: Using a click event, create an insert new elements into an already existing element, and remove element from an already existing element:  `element.addEventListener('click', function(){//code})`

 ---

+### :calendar: Week 5
+#### Day 1
+* :notebook: Lesson
+  1. Click events and Input events: Checked out `addEventListener()` and the event object returned in the callback function
+  2. More events: reviewed a couple of other events like `mouseOver`, `keyPressed` and more
+* :hammer_and_wrench: Exercises
+  1. Story Exercise.
+Create an interactive story by reading input information after a click event
+#### Day 2
+* :notebook: Lesson
+  1. Form Validation: We checked out how to validate a small form, and worked with function, conditionals, loops, events and many other things!
+* :hammer_and_wrench: Exercises
+  1. No exercise

+---